codedearta/http-ok/README.md

 # Motivation

-Instead of having a of if-statements to check the http status code when a request returns, http-ok rejects the promise when the status code is not as expected (by default 200).
+Instead of having if-statements to check the http status code when a request returns, http-ok rejects the promise when the status code is not as expected (by default 200).

 example code when using a http-client like node fetch:
 ```javascript